mediaecosystems/public-infrastructure/src/pages/podcasts/16-elizabeth-hansen-shapiro.md

 *Elizabeth Hansen-Shapiro:*

-The first area where I think there are some promise, and in some ways, this is kind of starting small, but, Ethan, you and I have had some discussions with the Knight First Amendment Institute around supporting a researcher safe harbor, particularly for the CFAA, so a kind of targeted kind of scalpel approach that goes directly to this argument about violations of terms of service that platforms can engage in, in order to stop the kinds of data collection like the NYU Ad Observatory.
+The first area where I think there are some promise, and in some ways, this is kind of starting small, but, Ethan, you and I have had some discussions with the Knight First Amendment Initiative around supporting a researcher safe harbor, particularly for the CFAA, so a kind of targeted kind of scalpel approach that goes directly to this argument about violations of terms of service that platforms can engage in, in order to stop the kinds of data collection like the NYU Ad Observatory.
 A safe harbor exception in the CFAA, I think would really help.

 *Ethan Zuckerman:*